-When an individual is stressed or anxious, it’s not uncommon to face challenging emotional states.
-These strong emotions make it difficult to function in ordinary situations, triggering reactive and often unhelpful ways of coping.
-These 3 steps can help cut off such strong spirals:
+When an individual is stressed or anxious, it’s not uncommon to fall into a strong emotional spiral.
+The intensity of these spirals (like tunnel vision) make it difficult to function in daily life, and they often trigger reactive and unhelpful ways of coping.
+Below are 3 steps you can follow to cut off your next emotional spiral:

 Step 1 | Complete a Cost-Benefit Analysis of Acting from Your Emotionally-Driven Urges